The seven Sacraments were instituted directly by Christ and are administered by the Church.

 Sacramental Preparation-Children Baptized as Infants

-This takes place in the context of the entire parish community and therefore, the classroom is only one element of this preparation.
+Children who were already baptized as infants are prepared for the reception of further sacraments within the parish CCD (Religious Education) program.
+But, since this takes place in the context of the entire parish community, the classroom is only one element of this preparation.
 There are gatherings for parents as well as out-of-class gatherings for children.

 First Penance and First Eucharist